Category: Gaming

 • Building up MAME JS (Was – Deploy ?Something?)

 I’ve had a lot of fun retro gaming with a retropie system I setup last year.
-Maybe I could setup a virtual arcade in my little cluster…
+Maybe I could setup a virtual arcade in my little kubernetes cluster…

 My RetroPie setup in the garage.